Amara Sullia Rebellion: Reasons

 There was a tradition of paying revenue to the monarch in the form of products before the Sulya Puttur of Dakshina Kannada became a province of Canara.
 Despite this, the British issued instructions requiring the residents of Kodagu and Dakshina Kannada to pay taxes in cash.
 People started to believe that foreigners were in charge and were syphoning off their hard-earned money under the pretence of taxation.

 Memorials

 Banglegudde Bellare

 The treasury of Britishers was present at Bellare of Sulya.
 Freedom fighters came directly from Maduvegadde to Bellare Bungalow and seized the treasury.

 Guddemane Appaiah Gowda Statue Madikeri

 A bronze statue of Guddemane Appaiah Gowda was unveiled by D. V. Sadananda Gowda at Field Marshal K.M.
 Cariappa Circle in Madikeri.

 Kedambadi Ramaiah Gowda

-A 22feet tall bronze statue, named as "Statue of Gallantry" of Kedambadi Ramaiah Gowda was built at Bautagudda, in Mangalore as a tribute to his role in the freedom struggle.
+A 22-foot tall bronze statue, named as "Statue of Gallantry" of Kedambadi Ramaiah Gowda was built at Bautagudda, in Mangalore as a tribute to his role in the freedom struggle.

-Madaiah Ajjanda Samadhi Virajpet

-Subedar Madaiah's memorial has been built in Arapattu Village of Kadiyat Naad.

-Uttaiah Ajjanda Aramane Napoklu

-Subedar Mandira Uttaiah's Mansion at Nelaji Village of Naal Naad (Napoklu).